GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 AutoInject = Dry::AutoInject(Blog::Container)
 {% endhighlight %}

-In the last line the constant AutoInject is defined, this constant will be used inside of ArticlesController.
+In the last line the constant AutoInject is defined, this constant will be used inside of ArticlesController to inject dependency.

 To use the command registered, we need to include a reference to dependency registered before.
 The code will be like this: